bookofproofs/bookofproofs.github.io/_sources/history/19th-century/infeld.md

 **Leopold Infeld** was a Polish physicist who worked in the theory of relativity.

 ### Mathematical Profile (Excerpt):
-* His father, Salomon Infeld, was a leather merchant and although the family was better off than many others around them, their living conditions were still poor.
 * Infeld wanted desperately to escape and be able to go to university, so he begged his parents to allow him to attend a gymnasium which would prepare him for university entrance.
 * Infeld certainly was not going to give up his ambitions that easily, so he studied on his own to enable him to take the 'matura' exams.
 * After two years spent in Konin, Infeld was appointed as a physics teacher at a Jewish gymnasium for girls in Warsaw.